 Team of workers demonstrating proper compaction techniques with modern equipment.link.springer.com

-Having overseen many rammed earth projects, I can tell you that proper planning is crucial.
+Having overseen numerous rammed earth projects, I can attest that proper planning is crucial.
 Here’s what the process typically looks like:

 The most common mistake I see?
 Rushing the soil testing phase.
 Trust me, proper soil composition is absolutely crucial for long-term success.